Setup and install Tag Manager

 Add, update and publish tags

-Now that a container is installed, you're ready to add new tags in Google Tag Manager.
+Now that a container is installed, you're ready to add new tags.

 - To add a tag: Click New.
-Select the tag type (for example, Google Analytics) and specify triggers for when the tag should fire.
+Select the tag type and specify triggers for when the tag should fire.

 - To edit a tag: Click a tag in the list and make changes on the "Edit Tag" page.
 For example, you might update the triggers for when the tag should fire.

 - To delete a tag: Click a tag in the list.
-On the "Edit Tag" page, click More Actions menu (three dots) in the upper right corner of the screen and choose Delete.
+On the "Edit Tag" page, click the menu in the upper right corner of the screen and choose Delete.

-- Previewing gives you an opportunity to perform quality assurance (QA) on your site or app and make sure everything looks and behaves as expected.
-On the web, you can use the debugging option to see which tags fire as you browse and interact with the site.
+- Preview mode gives you an opportunity to inspect your Tag Manager configuration on your site or app to make sure everything behaves as expected.
+On the web, you can use the debug option to see which tags fire as you browse and interact with the site.

-- When you're ready, click Publish in the upper-right corner of the screen to begin publishing your changes.
-Enter a Version Name and Version description to describe what was changed, then click Publish.
+- When you're ready, click Submit in the upper-right corner of the screen to begin publishing your changes.
+Add details such as a Version Name and Version description, then click Publish.